Want to know what Smart Cambridge is about? Watch the short film above and read the Smart Cambridge 2019-2020 guide here.

 Smart Cambridge aims to ensure that Greater Cambridge is a ‘smart city region’ by providing the infrastructure needed to collect and analyse data that can be used to develop innovative solutions to some of the area’s challenges.

-Smart Cambridge is paving the way for ground-breaking research to support the Greater Cambridge Partnership’s aims to improve the transport infrastructure in and around the city.
+Smart Cambridge is paving the way for ground-breaking research to support the Greater Cambridge Partnership’s (GCP) aims to improve the transport infrastructure in and around the city.

-- Better travel and transport information for journeys
+- Better travel and transport information for journeys and supporting the development of travel hubs

 - Smarter signalling